benjybarnett/social-interaction-model/README.md

 # social-interaction-model
-MATLAB code for a novel adaptation of the Froese, T., &amp; Di Paolo, E. A. (2008, July) paper.
+MATLAB code for a novel agent based adaptation of the Froese, T., &amp; Di Paolo, E. A. (2008, July) model.

 A novel adaptation of the paper: Froese, T., & Di Paolo, E. A. (2008, July).
 Stability of coordination requires mutuality of interaction in a model of embodied agents.
 In International Conference on Simulation of Adaptive Behavior (pp. 52-61).